louisbarclay/nudge/README.md

 - Shows you when you're getting sucked in
 - Gets rid of some of the most addictive parts of the internet

+You can choose which parts of Nudge you want enabled.

 [Download Nudge for Google Chrome here](https://bit.ly/2q7VE0K), or read about Nudge's features below.

 # 🚷 Defaulter